 Ken Tallman established 6512 Consulting to provide business consulting for nonprofits leveraging the Salesforce.com cloud computing platform.
 He has worked in a wide range of industries for companies in Silicon Valley and all over the west.
-He has used Salesforce as an account executive, worked at Salesforce introducing the Force.com platform and managed Salesforce for multiple companies.
-He is very active in the local nonprofit community and is currently the president of the board for The Liberty School.
+He is very active in the local nonprofit community and is a former president of the board for The Liberty School.
 He has a computer science degree and is a certified Salesforce Administrator.
 He resides in Durango, Colorado (elevation 6512').

 Ken Tallman caught the corporate philanthropy bug while working at Salesforce.com.
 Salesforce's 1-1-1 program (where they donate 1% of their employee time, 1% of their product, and 1% of their equity) showed true innovation and has been the model for many companies that followed.
-Ken introduced that model to Mercury Payment Systems (now Vantiv) and it became the foundation for the MercuryGives program which Ken ran for a number of years.
-He created an application in Salesforce to track nonprofits and their requests for volunteers and donations through the MercuryGives program.
-Ken has also donated hundreds of volunteer hours helping local nonprofits deploy Salesforce to track their donors, volunteers, clients and key business metrics.
+Ken introduced that model to Mercury Payment Systems (now WorldPay) and it became the foundation for the MercuryGives program which Ken ran for a number of years.
+He created a grant application and tracking program in Salesforce to manage details of the MercuryGives program.
+Ken has also donated hundreds of volunteer hours helping nonprofits deploy Salesforce to track their donors, volunteers, clients and key business metrics.